Wedding at the Renaissance Hotel Minneapolis

 First look at the Empire Builder room

-The couple first look was nothing but emotion and laugh.
-This kind of first look is worth being prepared and include in the bride and groom timeline!
+The couple’s first look was nothing but emotion and laughter.
+This kind of first look is worth being prepared and included in the bride and groom timeline!

 Group photos in the Luce Line room